 Perhaps the single most impressive structure on the entire layout is our highly detailed model of Union Station as it was in the 1950′s, built directly from the original blueprints.
 Our model replicates every detail: the roof lines, the sashes, the windows, the brickwork, and the 150 foot tall Romanesque clock tower.

-There are more than 5000 feet (57 scale miles) of hand-laid double track in the mainline.
+There is more than 2000 feet (36 scale miles) of double laid track on the mainline alone.
 It follows the route along the Columbia River through towns like Celilo, Wishram, and The Dalles.
 At the far east end is Spokane, WA … though it’s out of sight on our layout.

 Traveling at scale speeds, it takes more than 25 minutes for a train travel from one end of the mainline to the other.
 Because our mainline is more than 57 scale miles long, we typically have 8 trains spread out along the mainline at the same time.
 There’s a lot of traffic!